dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/hosting-win32-content-in-wpf.md

 }
 ```

 Back to `TranslateAccelerator`.
 The basic principle is to call the Win32 function `IsDialogMessage` to do as much work as possible, but `IsDialogMessage` does not have access to anything outside the dialog.
-As a user tab around the dialog, when tabbing runs past the last control in our dialog, you need to set focus to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] portion by calling `IKeyboardInputSite::OnNoMoreStops`.
+As a user tab around the dialog, when tabbing runs past the last control in our dialog, you need to set focus to the WPF portion by calling `IKeyboardInputSite::OnNoMoreStops`.

 ```cpp
 // Win32's IsDialogMessage() will handle most of the tabbing, but doesn't know